SmilingPixel/rest_trace_fuzzer/README.md

     make run
     ```

+3. Clean the project:
+    ```sh
+    make clean
+    ```

+In addition, we provide vscode tasks to use the tool.
+You can build, run and clean the project by selecting the task `Run` in vscode.
+See the [.vscode/tasks.json](.vscode/tasks.json) file for more details.

 ## Configuration

 The tool can be configured using command-line arguments and environment variables.
 The following options are available: